top of page

 SYNOPSIS

 Spanning nearly a century of a lifetime is the story of Elizabeth Hobbs Keckley.
-Born into slavery in Dinwiddie County, Virginia in February 1818, Elizabeth endured a dark and painful life for thirty seven years as the property of Colonel Armistad Burwell.
+Born into slavery in Dinwiddie County, Virginia in 1818, Elizabeth endured a dark and painful life for thirty-seven years.
 A gifted and skilled dressmaker, she drew upon her earnings to purchase her freedom along with her son's and journeyed to Washington, D.C. to establish her business offering her dressmaking services.

-Her exceptional craftsmanship caught the attention of Washington's society women that eventually landed her the position as the official "Modiste" (skilled dressmaker) to the First Lady, Mrs. Mary Todd Lincoln, a first in the White House's history.
+Known for her exceptional fit and attention to detail, she was hired as the official "Modiste" (dressmaker) to the First Lady, Mrs. Mary Todd Lincoln, a first in the White House's history.

 The book takes you on an inside look at Elizabeth's commitment and dedication to her craft as a couturier during some of the most poignant and critical times in the Civil War and Post-Civil War eras.
-It tells of her intimate friendship and loyalty to Mrs. Lincoln that made her Mrs. Lincoln's closest confidante, advisor and best friend.
+It tells of her remarkable friendship with Mrs. Lincoln as her closest confidante, advisor, and best friend.

 Elizabeth (Lizzy) Hobbs Keckly circa 1861.